Ram pressure stripping in the EAGLE simulation: Comparison of Model Results

-Greater disagreement can be seen when comparing $\Sigma$ and $g_{\mathrm{max}}$ individually between the analytic and toy models.
+Greater disagreement can be seen when comparing $\Sigma_{\mathrm{gas}}$ and $g_{\mathrm{max}}$ individually between the analytic and toy models.
 This is presented for the ionized gas in the center left and lower left panels of Figure \ref{fig3}.
 In the center left panel, we see as the blue points $g_{\mathrm{max}} = GM/2r^{2}$, which is the form for an isothermal dark matter halo.
 Note, however, that we have used the actual subhalo mass profile from the simulation for $M(<r)$, as described in \S\ref{analytic}, since the mass profile is described by an NFW form rather than any single power law.
 Here we see that this form gives a value for $g_{\mathrm{max}}$ on average $-0.56\pm0.02$ dex away from the toy model value.
 The maximum possible finite value for $g_{\mathrm{max}}$ from a power-law model is $g_{\mathrm{max}} = GM/r^{2}$, corresponding to to $M \propto r^{2}$.
 This is plotted as the red points, again taking the simulation mass profile for $M(<r)$ rather than a power law.
 We see that it is a better fit to the toy model value of $g_{\mathrm{max}}$, but still differs on average by $-0.26\pm0.02$ dex, despite giving the highest possible values for a power-law coefficient.
 This is likely because, as we note, the subhalo mass profile is not well fit by a single power law.

-The points in Figure \ref{fig3} are ordered by the stellar mass of galaxies.
+The ratios in Figure \ref{fig3} are plotted as a function of the initial stellar masses of the galaxies.
 We see that for $g_{\mathrm{max}}$ of the ionized gas, the discrepancy between the analytic model and the toy model increases with increasing galaxy mass.
 Galaxies with the highest stellar masses initially possess very massive ionized halos of gas (see Figure \ref{fig1}) that cause the total subhalo mass profile to deviate from an NFW.
 All other properties in Figure \ref{fig3} have little correlation with the galaxy stellar mass.